raspdevpy/ccdoc/guide/Request/httpRequest.md

 It accept the header in format of header: value\
 for example: `Content-Type: application/json`

+### Timeout
+$httpRequest will timeout after 1 minute, for tier 4+ it will timeout after 30 minutes.

 ### Example (Sending JSON Request):
 <discord-messages>
           <discord-message :bot="false" role-color="#ffcc9a" author="Member">